Global Sodium Hydroxide Market Analysis, Share, Size, Trend, Market statistics, CAGR, Outlook, and Covid-19 Impact 2020-2026

 For commercial purposes, caustic soda is used either in a 32%, 45% of 50% etc. aqueous solution or as a solid.
 Industrially, caustic soda is most commonly manufactured by the electrolysis of a sodium chloride (NaCl) solution.
 The co-products formed from the electrolytic production of caustic soda are chlorine and hydrogen.

-This report contains market size and forecasts of Sodium Hydroxide in Italy, including the following market information:
+This report contains market size and forecasts of Sodium Hydroxide in France, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Sodium Hydroxide manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Sodium Hydroxide production and consumption in Italy
+This report also analyses and evaluates the COVID-19 impact on Sodium Hydroxide production and consumption in France

 Total Market by Segment: